-BC Student Assistance Program: is the official agency in the province which is responsible for supplying loans and bursaries to students.
+BC Student Assistance Program: The official agency in the province which is responsible for supplying loans and bursaries to students.
 Loans and bursaries are dependent upon need and require a student to maintain full-time status (nine credit hours or more).

 Bursary: Financial aid given to students in order to further their studies.
 Bursaries are often needs-based.

-Calendar: is the University’s official publication, issued annually, which describes admission requirements, grading and academic regulations, program requirements and course descriptions.
+Calendar: The University’s official publication, issued annually, which describes admission requirements, grading and academic regulations, program requirements and course descriptions.

 Certificate: This credential generally requires one year of study.
 Certificates can often "ladder" into further education, such as diplomas or degrees.

-Concentration: is a designated program of study within a discipline or within a multi-disciplinary field of knowledge.
+Concentration: A designated program of study within a discipline or within a multi-disciplinary field of knowledge.

-Co-requisite: is a course which is required to be taken concurrently with another course.
+Co-requisite: A course which is required to be taken concurrently with another course.

-Credential: is a degree, diploma, or certificate awarded on successful completion of a program.
+Credential: A degree, diploma, or certificate awarded on successful completion of a program.

 Credit hour: Usually corresponds with the amount of "contact hours" in class, per week.
 Most UNBC courses are three credit hours each.
 Tuition is also charged on a per-credit-hour basis.

-Diploma: This credential generally requires two years of study.
+Diploma: A credential that generally requires two years of study.
 Diplomas can often "ladder" into further education, such as a degree.